MobileOrg/mobileorg.github.io/index.md

 link from your `index.org` file.

-When you get back to your desktop computer, you can refile your captured notes into your primary Org-mode files by following these
+When you get back to your desktop computer, you can refile your captured notes into your primary OrgMode files by following these
 steps:

 1) In Emacs, initiate a pull by typing `M-x org-mobile-pull RET`